War3Evo/War3Source-EVO/README.md

 ### TF2 MVM Game Mode
 * mvmcashregen "My Piggy Bank" - MVM cash regeneration

+### Keyboard Bindings for pushing buttons for your abilities and ultimate
+Players will need to gain access to their developer console for the game in order to create keyboard bindings for the game.
-* +ability is a command that you can bind to a key on your keyboard in order to use that ability in game.
+* :video_game: +ability is a command that you can bind to a key on your keyboard in order to use that ability in game.
-* +ability2 is a command that you can bind to a key on your keyboard in order to use that ability in game.
+* :video_game: +ability2 is a command that you can bind to a key on your keyboard in order to use that ability in game.
-* +ultimate is a command that you can bind to a key on your keyboard in order to use that ability in game.
+* :video_game: +ultimate is a command that you can bind to a key on your keyboard in order to use that ability in game.

 ### Race Skills and Abilities you'll have to play the game to find out